 Because this paint is water-based, cleanup is easy and straightforward with just soap and warm water.
 Light foot traffic is also OK after 24 hours, but avoid heavy traffic in areas like walkways and sidewalks for four or five days.

-If you’re looking for an affordable approach to styling your concrete, the INSL-X TuffCrete Acrylic Stain Paint might fit the bill.
-This water-based stain paint works as a stain with one coat, while a second coat produces an opaque paint finish.
+Also from INSL-X, this water-based stain paint works as a stain with one coat, while a second coat produces an opaque paint finish.
 It’s easy to apply with a brush or roller, and it cleans easily with soap and water.

 Rust-Oleum’s EpoxyShield Garage Floor Coating kit is a high-quality, two-part epoxy kit with everything you need to coat your garage floor with a tough and attractive finish.
 It comes with the two-part epoxy, a concrete etch solution to roughen the concrete surface and promote adhesion, decorative color chips, and a stirring stick.